paulwenner/feature-implementer/README.md

         # Disable debug mode (default is usually off unless FLASK_DEBUG=true)
         feature-implementer --no-debug

+        # Use a different working directory than the current one
+        feature-implementer --working-dir /path/to/project
         ```
     *   **CLI:** Use the `feature-implementer-cli` command for direct operations (see CLI Usage below).